ECAM-Brussels/e-cam/content/LW3L/slides/04-database.md

   we even trigger a rebuild or a restart.

 - In *app*, we supply the url to the postgres database.

+- We now use `docker compose watch` to start developing.
 :::::

 # Install drizzle {.w-1--2}